Priya-Bai-S/Github-Copilot/Labfiles/Getting-Started.md

    ![](../media/github-login.png)

-1. Next, to get the authentication code sign in to Outlook (https://outlook.office365.com/mail/) with the git credentials provided in the Environment details page and enter the verification code and click on **Verify**.
+1. Next, to get the authentication code sign in to Outlook (https://outlook.office365.com/mail/) with the git credentials provided in the Environment details page.
+Enter the verification code and click on **Verify**.

    ![](../media/authgit.png)